AmbrosoneMatteo/VagrantAdminer/README.md

 ### Base Network

-The variable 'Base Network' defines the network where you will reach your web-host on the Host-Only interface at the address .100, to change the network you just need to change it's variable
+The variable 'BASE_NETWORK' defines the network where you will reach your web-host on the Host-Only interface at the address .100, to change the network you just need to change it's variable

 ## Intnet

-The 2 virtual machines are connected trough an internal network with the address 10.10.20.0/24
+The 2 virtual machines are connected through an internal network with the address 10.10.20.0/24
 ## Scripts
 ### web-install.sh

-web-install.sh install all the packages necessary to operate an apache webserver with php 8.1 in order to run adminer.php.
+web-install.sh installs all the packages necessary to operate an apache webserver with php 8.1 in order to run adminer.php.
-It uses sed to enable the mysql extensions in php.ini to avoid copy an entire configuration file.
+It uses sed to enable the mysql extensions in php.ini, to avoid copying an entire configuration file.
-And it adds the db-host entry in the hosts file to be able to reach-it from the web-host trough the hostname
+And it adds the db-host entry in the hosts file to be able to reach-it from the web-host through the hostname

 ### db-install.sh